What MCAT Scores Do You Need to Get Into Medical School (2024)?

 We realize that taking the Medical College Admissions Test (MCAT) is one of the most anxiety provoking parts of the medical school admissions process for many applicants.
-After years of study, focus, and commitment, it is stressful to think that your success may hinge on your MCAT score.
+After years of study, focus, and commitment, time spent on extracurricular and scholarly pursuits, it is stressful to think that your success may hinge on your MCAT score.
+You may be wondering:

 Because many medical schools consider the MCAT score the most important objective criteria of your med school application, you should use every strategy to take the MCAT as few times as possible to earn the highest score (ideally on your first or second attempt).

 While your GPA is also extremely important, the MCAT is the only measure medical schools can use to compare you objectively to other applicants.
 Earning the highest MCAT score possible or one near the average MCAT scores for accepted students at your target medical schools should be your goal.
 Learn the medical school admissions statistics including average MCAT scores and average GPA for all United States medical schools.